krishnakeshan/facial-authentication-browser/README.md

 # facial-authentication-browser
-## Authenticating Users With Face Recognition in the browser
+## Authenticating Users With Face Recognition in the Browser

 ### Usage: